Amrindra/Amrindra/README.md

 creating intuitive and visually appealing user experiences.
 - Great knowledge of all phases of SDLC, including design, development, testing, implementation, and support.
-- Good Knowledge of Python, Node.js, SQL, and MySql.
+- Possess experience in handling legacy codebases, including COBOL, and have effectively converted them into Python.
 - Experience in designing and implementing responsive web designs and creating custom animations.
 - Well-versed in the design and development of presentation layers for